FitzwilliamMuseum/fitz-wp-collection-beta/README.md

 # Fitzwilliam Museum Artworks

 A WordPress plugin that creates <a href="https://en.support.wordpress.com/shortcodes/">shortcodes</a>
-for displaying up-to-date Fitzwillliam Museum artworks on your WordPress site.
+for displaying up-to-date Fitzwilliam Museum artworks on your WordPress site.

+This plugin is based on the work that @marychesterkadwell created for @findsorguk in 2017 for the PastExplorers project.
+As ever we stand on the shoulders of giants.

 ## Fitzwilliam Museum Open Data